Breast lump removal

 After the Procedure

 The recovery period is very short for a simple lumpectomy.
-You should have little pain.
-If you do feel pain, you can take pain medicine, such as acetaminophen (Tylenol).
+Many women have little pain, but if you do feel pain, you can take pain medicine, such as acetaminophen.

 You may need to empty a fluid drain a few times a day for 1 to 2 weeks.
 Your doctor will remove the drain later.